opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sinks/file.md

 # file

-Use the `file` sink to create a flat file output, usually a `.log` file .
+Use the `file` sink to create a flat file output, usually a `.log` file.

 ## Configuration options